grok-rs/waitup/docs/INTEGRATION_PATTERNS.md

 # Integration Patterns

-This guide provides proven patterns for integrating wait-for into various environments and workflows.
+This guide provides proven patterns for integrating waitup into various environments and workflows.
 These patterns are based on real-world usage and community best practices.

 ## Table of Contents